GeoCat/geoserver/enterprise/webapp-training/README.md

 * src/test/java - unused, start application used for testing from IDE
 * src/test/resources - jetty-context.xml
 * target/html - readme and release notes compiled from markdown
-* target/data - copy of default data directory, used for jetty testing
+* target/data - copy of standard data directory, used for jetty testing

 ## Data Directory

-The default data directory is staged into `target/data` during `prepare-package` stage for test with with jetty.
+The standard data directory is staged into `target/data` during `prepare-package` stage for testing with with jetty.

 This `target/data` is for testing, and is not included in the `geoserver.war`.